 The type of service in table tennis helps you build up the strategy for the point.
 To deliver a valid service, knowledge of the table tennis serving rules is essential.

-Now, in this quick game, each player gets an opportunity to execution of 2 consecutive services by alteration.
+Now, in this quick game, each player gets an opportunity to execute 2 consecutive services by alteration.
 It is the only situation where he has total control of the game.
 He can execute a lethal service to force his opponent to make a weak return shot.
 Actually, at the time of service, he is the dictator of the game.

 So, you may imagine the importance of service.
 To make it effective, you must know the official table tennis serving rules.
 If you avoid the rules during service, it will trap you from doing illegal serves.